Asymptotic Equipartition Theorems in von Neumann algebras: Preliminary on von Neumann algebras

-\end{prop} \begin{proof} The proof is identical to the argument of $D$ in \cite[Lemma 4.2]{gao2022complete} by using data processing inequality and lower semi-continuity.
-The lower semi-continuity of $D,D_\al,D_{\max}$ were proved in \cite{jencova-1}.
-Here we prove lower semi-continuity for $D_{\max}^\eps$ and $D_H^\eps$.
+\end{prop} \begin{proof} The proof is identical to the argument of $D$ in \cite[Lemma 4.4]{gao2022complete} by using data processing inequality and lower semi-continuity.
+The lower semi-continuity of $D,D_\al,D_{\max}$ with respect to weak$^*$-topology were proved in \cite{jencova-1}.
+The next lemma verifies lower semi-continuity for $D_{\max}^\eps$ and $D_H^\eps$ of a fixed $\eps$. \end{proof} \begin{lemma}For any $\eps\in(0,1)$, $D_{\max}^\eps$ and $D_H^\eps$ are lower semi-continuous with respect to the weak$^*$-topology. \end{lemma} \begin{proof}For simplicity of notations, we discuss sequences but the argument works for nets.
+Let $\M$ be a von Neumann algebra and $\rho_n,\sigma_n\in \S(\M)$ be two sequences of normal states that converge to $\rho$ and $\sigma$ respectively in $\S(\M)$ in norm topology.
+We show